aaronbieber/singleservingphoto/_posts/2010-07-17-expose-to-the-right-the-right-i-say.markdown

 you've observed that before, right?
 You've seen how terrible shadow areas can look when you try to brighten them up.

-%(pullquote pq-right)"It's better to overexpose a photo than to underexpose it."â€”Will Greenwald%
+> "It's better to overexpose a photo than to underexpose it." ---Will Greenwald

 Then there's this guy Will Greenwald.
 He just posted [a whole article about this](http://www.tested.com/news/underexposed-vs-overexposed-photos-which-is-worse/558/)